pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

                   value: "0"
                 - name: S3_VERIFY_SSL
                   value: "0"
+                - name: S3_REQUEST_TIMEOUT_MSEC
+                  value: "600000"
+                - name: S3_CONNECT_TIMEOUT_MSEC
+                  value: "600000"
+                - name: S3_REGION
+                  value: "us-east1-b"
               command:
                 - "python3"
-                - "tfjob.py"
+                - "/app/tfjob.py"
                 - "-i"
                 - "master.inputrepo"
                 - "-o"
                 - "master.outputrepo"
                 - "-d"
                 - "/tmp/data/"
+                - "-t"
+                - "mnist.npz"
+                - "-m"
+                - "my_model.h5"
 ```
-The 'mnist_tf_job_s3_gateway.yaml' is our spec file that Kubeflow and Kubernetes will use to deploy our code.
+The 'mnist_tf_job_s3_gateway.yaml' is our spec file that [Kubeflow](https://www.kubeflow.org/) and [Kubernetes](https://kubernetes.io/) will use to deploy our code.
 You can find out everything you need to know about this spec file in the [Kubeflow TFjobs Docs](https://www.kubeflow.org/docs/components/training/tftraining/).
-Notice the Pachyderm repos, branches, and tmp location are being declared at the bottom.
+Notice the Pachyderm repos, branches, and data/model locations are being declared at the bottom.

 To deploy just run the following:
 `kubectl create -f mnist_tf_job_s3_gateway.yaml`

 #### A few moments later...

 We can check on things by going to the and click on TFJob Dasboard.
-If you deployed Pachyderm and Kubeflow from our sample deployment script,
-you can run
-`open $KF_URL` from macOS or `xdg_open $KF_URL` from Linux
-to get to the Kubeflow dashboard.
+If you deployed Pachyderm and Kubeflow from our sample deployment script, you can run `open $KF_URL` from macOS or `xdg_open $KF_URL` from Linux to get to the Kubeflow dashboard.
 You should see something like:

 ![tfjob-dashboard](tfjob-dashboard.png)